MPL 25x10x5 / N38 - neodymium magnet

 In addition to immense power, neodymium magnets have the following advantages:

-- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+- Key role in modern technologies – are used in HDD drives, electric motors, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: